wmercurio/gregcaporaso.github.com/teaching/_sources/courses/bio299_spring_2013/homework_assignments.txt

 Homework 5: Metrics of diversity (15 points)
 --------------------------------------------

 Download the assignment from `here <https://docs.google.com/document/d/13DS3xEQBgSDpHLtwzRDWj7vi-WH4Oi_flh8BHW77ODs/edit?usp=sharing>`_.
-Complete the assignment, and turn in **in class** to Mr. Chase.
+Complete the assignment, and turn in **in class or before class** to Mr. Chase.
 All pages must contain your name and be stapled together.

 Application presentations